White-nose Syndrome, Bats, State Parks, and WMAs

 What is White-nose Syndrome (WNS)?

-White-nose syndrome (WNS) is a devastating, emergent disease afflicting hibernating bats that has spread from the northeast to the central United States at an alarming rate.
+White-nose syndrome (WNS) is a devastating, emergent disease afflicting hibernating bats that has spread from the northeast to other parts of the United States at an alarming rate.
 Since 2006, hundreds of thousands of bats across multiple states have died from WNS.
-The disease is named for the white fungus (Geomyces destructans) seen on the muzzles, ears, and wings of affected bats.
+The disease is named for the white fungus (Pseudogymnoascus destructans) seen on the muzzles, ears, and wings of affected bats.
 This disease poses a serious threat to bats that hibernate in caves.
 WNS has killed up to 95% of bats at individual sites.
+The disease causes bats to exhaust fat reserves as they hibernate, forcing them to venture from their hibernacula to forage.
+Unfortunately, this occurs mid-winter when conditions are extreme and bats either cannot find food or do not survive exposure to the elements.

 Is WNS dangerous to humans?